Zarlex/ng2-tour-of-heroes-refactored/README.md

 ```

 ## Step 1—File Structure
-I don't that it is a good idea to have all the files in one folder.
+I don't think that it is a good idea to have all the files in one folder.
 Scrolling through a big file list makes it really hard to find the file
 you are looking for.
 Having to many subfolders will also slow down your development speed